-MAC: Select to create a MAC ACL.
-IPv4: Select to create an IPv4 ACL.
-IPv6: Select to create an IPv6 ACL.
+MAC: Select to create a MAC ACL.IPv4: Select to create an IPv4 ACL.IPv6: Select to create an IPv6 ACL.Click the Back button to return to the previous window.Click the Next button to continue.

 To define the MAC ACL: Select MAC and then click the Next button.
 Click the MAC Address, Ethernet Type and 802.1Q VLAN tabs to display the following page: